Preventing data breaches: A small business guide

 If your business is the victim of a data breach, the costs you will incur to resolve the situation span many areas including the following:

 - Notification costs that include creating customer contact lists, mail and email communication procedures, postage costs, consultant fees and more.

 - Forensic investigations to determine the source and reach of a breach.
 Depending on their individual rules and thresholds, the payment brands and acquirers require engaging the expertise of a Payment Card Industry Forensics Investigator.

-- Card replacement, credit monitoring, and identity theft repair.
-In many cases business may have to pay the cost of reissuing credit and debit cards to customers whose personal data was compromised.
+- Card replacement, credit monitoring and identity theft repair.
+In many cases, a business may have to pay the cost of reissuing credit and debit cards to customers whose personal data was compromised.